Tarun-314/Aves-Mobile/README.md

 **Aves species detection**

-this is an andriod/ios app whech is used to detect different type of bird species using deeplearning and flutter
+this is an andriod/ios app which is used to detect different type of bird species using deeplearning and flutter

 ---------------------------------------------------------